-On the other hand, some activities in the economy are experiencing significant growth.
-Growth opportunities are emerging, and many businesses are looking to expand.
-Business start-ups tend to increase in the immediate aftermath of an economic crisis and support is needed to nurture them and to back innovation.
+ities in the economy are experiencing portunities are emerging, and many nd.
+Business start-ups tend to increase an economic crisis and support is o back innovation.

-This support will also ensure there is growing demand for labour, which is crucial to balance the supply side, people focused interventions presented earlier.
-It will also help ensure that public money to support businesses generates the greatest possible return and advances our strategic objectives as far as possible.
+here is growing demand for labour, supply side, people focused r.
+It will also help ensure that public generates the greatest possible return jectives as far as possible.